-Regardless of the success of Les Metropolitains, the La Salle Cadets were nominated as the fastest rising star on the Canadian scene.
-They had come a long way and were not finished yet.
+LaSalle Cadets (1967) Regardless of the success of Les Metropolitains, the LaSalle Cadets were nominated as the fastest rising star in the Canadian scene.
+They had come a long way and they were not finished yet.
 Canada now had four Corps capable of contending for first place, with others not too far behind.
-This made for a far more exciting, and tense atmosphere.
+This made for a far more exciting and tense atmosphere.
 The march of events continued.
 In February.
 One of the categories won by the Optimists at the individuals had been that of bugle quartet.
 That was the Provincial Contest, and in March, at the National Contest, they won it again.
 They were now the best in the country.

-During March, a new association was formed called "A Junior C"
+During March, a new association was formed called "A Junior C" which stood for Associated Junior Corps.

-1967: Corps members on the bus

-which stood for Associated Junior Corps.
 It consisted of three Canadian and three New York State Junior Corps.
-These were the Optimists, La Salle Cadets and Chessmen, from Canada, plus the Geneva Appleknockers, Magnificent Yankees of Utica and St. Josephs of Batavia from New York State.
+These were the Optimists, LaSalle Cadets and Chessmen, from Canada, plus the Geneva Appleknockers, Magnificent Yankees of Utica and St. Josephs of Batavia from New York State.
 Cliff Billington, who had come from the York Lions to the Optimists, was now the Corps Business Manager.
 He was also appointed National Publicity Chairman of the C.D.C.A., by the directors of that organization.

-All this, plus the number of Senior and Junior Corps now in Canada, points up the fact that we were now in what was likely the most concentrated period of Drum Corps activity ever in Canada.
+See article about the formation of AJr.C on Page 61 All this, plus the number of Senior and Junior Corps now in Canada, points up the fact that we were now in what was likely the most concentrated period of Drum Corps activity ever in Canada.
 Add to this the current and future contests that were lined up and it becomes apparent that Canada was a major player in the Drum Corps world, certainly more so than in the past.
 The Drum Corps movement in Canada could, and would, claim many first, and bests.
 Firsts for the Optimists in particular were: first look for an equipment truck in 1967, first added contras to the horn line in 1965, first to ever carry euphoniums on an M&M field in North America.
 Another, Green Capsule Comments, first published in 1960, and was now bigger and stronger than ever.
 It had been the first real, regular Corps publication of a specific Corps.
 It was also widely regarded as the best of its kind around.
 It was started by Don Daber and maintained by him and his ever-changing staff.
 He was still Director of the Optimists and his influence was paramount.

-Optimist Cadets, the Tierneys and the Knights of Columbus

-Entering the scene this year, were two men who were to exert much influence on this Corps.

-Optimists Cadets promo

-These were Al and Greg Tierney, brothers.
-The Optimists, this season, realized that unless people could be recruited and trained, the Corps could run into difficulty in the future.
+Optimist Cadets, the Tierneys and the Knights of Columbus Entering the scene this year were two men who were to exert much influence on this Corps.
+These were the Tierney brothers, Al and Greg.
+The Optimists, this season, realized that, unless people could be recruited and trained, the Corps could run into difficulty in the future.
 The original "Peanut Squad" had, either through negligence or lack of interest or necessity, been allowed to lapse.
 Now, it was decided that a feeder Corps was, again, needed and things were set in motion.
-Recruiting was tough and practice facilities almost non-existent.
+Recruiting was tough and practice facilities were almost nonexistent.
 This was not good.
 In fact, the whole summer was spent looking for recruits and practice facilities.
 It was felt that the suburbs of the city were the best place to pursue this idea, and this led to a lucky break.
 Scarborough Knights of Columbus were looking for another youth activity, with baseball and hockey already well covered in the community.
 Like everyone, they were short of money but did possess a practice facility.

-Optimists Drum Corps + Property Owner - \$ = Cadet Corps

-&lt;sup>14.
-Optimists lost a great many horns at the end of 1963.
-In order to field the 1964 corps the Bantams Optimists were shut down and the members joined the Toronto Optimists.